-One of the key challenges and requirements was that AAF should provide a full technical test report according to ISO 10121:2012, showing the test results and the catalytic properties of the micro granulated carbon used in all filters proposed for this building.
-Each filter has be tested for gases such as Ozone, Sulfphur Dioxide (SO2), Nitrogen Dioxide (NO2), and Hydrogen Sulphide (H2S).
+One of the key challenges and requirements was that AAF should provide a full technical test report according to ISO 10121:2012, showing the test results and the catalytic properties of the microgranulated carbon used in all filters proposed for this building.
+Each filter has be tested for gases such as ozone (O3), sulfur dioxide (SO2), nitrogen dioxide (NO2), and hydrogen sulphide (H2S).
 This includes all gases present in urban environments that can destroy valuable artifacts.

 The AAF Solution

 AAF proposed a two-stage gas phase solution with planned delivery in 2018/2019.

 These SAAF Canisters will be used as prefilter units, in conjunction with AAF's VariSorb XL SAAF City filter units with special ion-exchange resin with dedicated functionality in the ammonia chemisorption area.
 This combination will feature strengths in all areas of gas protection.